neondatabase/examples/with-nodejs/README.md

 **_Important_**: To ensure the security of your data, never expose your Neon credentials to the browser.

-Run the below command to install project dependencies:
+Run the following command to install project dependencies:

 ```
 npm install